 Do you want to know a curious story about Piazza Dibona?
 It seems that in June 2012 two tourists from Milan saw the ghost of a German airplane pilot that was crossing the square before disappearing.
 The fact ended up in some newspapers and created a bit of an uproar.
 Obviously there have been no more sightings.

 To give a little "credibility" to the story, here you can read an Italian article, appeared in a respectable newspaper, but it's very likely that this was just a funny marketing operation.

 "Ra Ciasa de ra Regoles"

-Written strictly in dialect, it can be translated as The house of the Regole.
 The "Regole" are a centenary old Ampezzo institution for the protection and regulation of the territory.
-Their main purposes are management of collective properties (such as forests, pastures and alpine hut), management of the nature park, and maintenance and protection of the Ampean territory.
+Their main purposes are management of collective properties such as forests, pastures and alpine hut, management of the nature park, and maintenance and protection of the Ampean territory.

 The building is characterized by a hipped roof with a shaped cornice.
 A peculiarity that might go unnoticed is the absence of balconies, a typical trait of Austrian buildings of that period.
 The windows are decorated and the facades of the building are colored in a tint very similar to that of the "Comun vecio", the old town hall which we mentioned earlier.

 On the ground floor of the "Ciasa de ra Regoles" it is possible to visit the Museum of Modern Art Mario Rimoldi, one of the most important private collections of modern art in Italy.
 There are displayed works by artists such as De Chirico, Morandi, Martini and Rotella, donated to the "Regole" in 1974 by the widow of Mario Rimoldi, a well-known art collector and patron of Cortina.